-B3 USE OF COUNCIL EQUIPMENT AND MACHINERY FOR BUSHFIRE CONTROL POLICY NUMBER B.3 POLICY TYPE BUSHFIRE DATE ADOPTED REVIEW DATE
+B3 USE OF COUNCIL EQUIPMENT AND MACHINERY FOR BUSHFIRE CONTROL

+POLICY NUMBER B.3

+POLICY TYPE BUSHFIRE

+DATE ADOPTED 25 March 2025 (5385)

+REVIEW DATE

+DELEGATION APPLICABLE NO

 That all Council equipment and machinery be available for usage in controlling bushfires within or bordering the Wagin district.
-Equipment and machinery to be utilised only by regular operators of such equipment or machinery.
+Equipment and machinery to be utilised only by competent operators of such equipment or machinery.
 Application of this policy to be at the discretion of the Chief Executive Officer.